nikitavoloboev/data/networking/matrix.md

 Matrix is kind of like a federated IRC system and [Element](https://element.io) is a web and mobile interface to the Matrix system.

 [Dendrite](https://github.com/matrix-org/dendrite) is Matrix homeserver written in Go.
-It is a rewrite of [synapse](https://github.com/matrix-org/synapse) that was written in Python which could not scale.
+It is a rewrite of [synapse](https://github.com/matrix-org/synapse) that is written in Python that has issues scaling.

 ## Bridges